Slavery in China

 Slavery in China has taken various forms throughout history.
-Slavery was abolished as a legally recognized institution, including in a 1909 law fully enacted in 1910, although the practice continued until at least 1949.
-Illegal acts of forced labor and sexual slavery in China continue to occur in the 21st century, but those found guilty of such crimes are punished harshly.
-The Chinese term for slave (nuli) can also be roughly translated into 'debtor', 'dependent', or 'subject'.
-Slaves in China were a very small part of the population and could include war prisoners, kidnapping victims or people who had been sold.
+Slavery was nominally abolished in 1910, although the practice continued until at least 1949.
+The Chinese term for slave (奴隸 (奴隶, núlì)) can also be roughly translated into 'debtor', 'dependent', or 'subject'.
+Despite a few attempts to ban it, slavery existed continuously throughout pre-modern China, sometimes serving a key role in politics, economics, and historical events.
+However slaves in China were a very small part of the population due to a large peasant population that mitigated the need for large scale slave labor.
+The slave population included war prisoners and kidnapped victims or people who had been sold.